ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Dictatorship - Peru.md

 > 8. Inflation
 > 9. Poor Standard of living

-In general Burns concludes that, military governments are repressive and economic failures.
+In general Burns concludes that, [[Military Dictatorships and Government|military governments]] are repressive and economic failures.
 Burns goes on to explain that military governments also

 - replaced democratic government
 - brutally suppressed freedom